 - Website links: even though there is a separate space on our profile to add a website, it’s also possible to include one within our Bio too.

 Add a website

 Most users on Twitter don’t have a Verified account (these accounts have a blue tick next to their name).
-This means, we need to consider other ways of helping people verify we are who we say we are.
+This means, we need to consider other ways of helping people verify us / be confident that we are who we say we are online.
 After all, anyone can create a profile on social media and pretend to be someone they are not.